 Within an identified subset, a user may search for a particular mark.
 If marks are displayed in random positions, finding a mark requires a linear, one-by-one scanning of marks, with a predicate verification for each.
 The time needed is O(n).
-If marks are ordered (as in the ordered-by-time schedule), a user can benefit from this regularity to speed up navigation, for example by using a binary search approach, which leads to a time needed of $O(\log(n))$.
+If marks are ordered (as in the ordered-by-time schedule), a user can benefit from this regularity to speed up navigation, for example by using a binary search approach, which leads to a time needed of $O(\log(n))$ .
 If marks are displayed at quantitative positions, we can hope to achieve O(1).
 However, this may require secondary marks such as a scale ticks and legends.
-In this case, scanning is split into two phases: navigating into the scale first, then into primary marks table, is difficult.
-This is the equivalent of a visual steering task [1]: it requires that the eye be able to stay in a tunnel.
-Some representations are supposed to aid this (e.g., think of an Excel sheet where every other row is colored).
+In this case, scanning is split into two phases: navigating into the scale first, then into primary marks.

+Navigating inside a list of texts is equivalent to reading a menu, for which performance may be predicted quite accurately.
+However, some graphical elements may hinder navigation.
+For example, navigating in a row surrounded by other rows, as in a table, is difficult.
+This is the equivalent of a visual steering task: it requires that the eye be able to stay in a tunnel.
+Some representations are supposed to aid this (e.g., think of a spread sheet where every other row is colored).
 Performance depends on the width and the length of the tunnel.
 Navigating inside a vertical list of text is easier than navigating in a horizontal one, since a horizontal row is as narrow as the height of a glyph.
 Furthermore, in particular cases, navigating may require a step back to a previous mark, which in turn requires memorizing a previous location (see step 1.3.2.x in Figure 1).